aubreyrjones/lemon-py/README.md

 * OSX support?

-  * Should be easily enough to make that work, but I do not have a Mac.
-Please submit a PR or Macbook.
+  * Probably-maybe it works?
+I haven't tested it.
+I don't have a Mac.
+It really comes down to whether or not lemon-py can find a compiler.

 * Why C++ instead of C?